kcallin/haka-mqtt/doc/source/reactor_lifecycle.rst

 Subscribe/Unsubscribe
 ----------------------

-Subscribe/unsubscribe calls made before a call to ``stop`` will have their associated packets delivered before the socket outgoing write channel is closed.
+Subscribe/unsubscribe calls made before a call to :meth:`haka_mqtt.reactor.Reactor.stop` will have their associated packets delivered before the socket outgoing write channel is closed.
 Whether the packets are acknowledged on not depends on server implementation.